 - When you are ready, click Post.

-- If there are no hidden grades in the column, the eye icon will now change from solid orange to grayed-out.
+- If there are no hidden grades in the column, the eye icon will now disappear.

 You can also hide grades that have previously been posted.
 This is a useful option if you wish to make changes to previously entered grades without immediately notifying students.
 To hide grades, follow these steps:

 - Click on the three dots next to an assignment name to open the drop-down menu, and select Hide grades.

 - In the dialog box that appears, you can choose specific sections for which to hide grades; the default is all sections.